RWTH-HPC/sx-aurora-offloading/docs/building.md

   The `llvm-lit` executable required for testing.

 - `LIBOMPTARGET_DEP_LIBFFI_INCLUDE_DIR`
-  The include directory for a `libffi` installation (required for Run-On-Host).
+  The include-directory for a `libffi` installation (required for Run-On-Host).

 - `LIBOMPTARGET_DEP_LIBFFI_LIBRARIES`
   The path to a `libffi.so` (required for Run-On-Host).

 - `LIBOMPTARGET_DEP_VEO_INCLUDE_DIR`
-  The include directory for `ve_offload.h`.
+  The include-directory for `ve_offload.h`.

 - `LIBOMPTARGET_DEP_VEO_LIBRARIES`
   Path to `libveo.so`/`libaveo.so`.